minimizing-relaxation-errors/LinTool/README.md

 is our problem NP-c? prove by reduction perhaps then we know that we can't find an optimal solution in poly time

+# Ideas for proving things
+We know the relaxation error can be at most size of window in 2Dd.
+I.e. number of items that can be dequeued.

 # Tests (TODO)
 - check timestamp file (kind of exists)
 - check output linearization points - that enq linearization points are before deq linearization points